Skills Performance Consultant

 Proposes solutions for the design team and completes the business value and skills performance briefing documents to demonstrate solution value and impact and enable robust prioritization conversations.

-Maintains strong working relationships to ensure solutions developed and implemented to meet needs by creating an effective atmosphere for collaboration between subject matter experts, customers, and the learning design excellence team.
-Solves sophisticated problems and supports the team to remove blockers.
+Maintains strong working relationships to ensure solutions developed and implemented meet needs by creating an effective atmosphere for collaboration between subject matter experts, customers, and the learning design excellence team.
+Solves complex problems and supports the team to remove blockers.

 Owns the catalogue for their area of responsibility, ensures solutions are refined to increase impact and efficiency and retired when they no longer bring value.